bananaslamjamma/SOEN_341/README.md

 The objective is to create a website similar to stackoverflow.

 ## Core Features
-* Allowing a user to post a question
+* Asking and answering questions
-* Allowing a user to post an answer to a question
+* Voting on the answers
-* Allowing a user to vote (up or down) on answers, which determines/ accepts the best answer.
+* Accepting the best answer

 # Team Members & Info: